kyuusaku/kyuusaku.github.io/object_detection.md

 * **BING**

 * **Edgeboxes**
-    bounding boxes which have fewer contours straggling the boundary of the box are considered more likely to be ob-jects.
+    bounding boxes which have fewer contours straggling the boundary of the box are considered more likely to be objects.

 * **DeepProposal**: Hunting Objects by Cascading Deep Convolutional Layers [paper](http://arxiv.org/abs/1510.04445)